Report shows interest in solar rooftops rising

 DPU chairman James M. Van Nostrand wrote in the report that while last year's electricity sales reductions were "relatively small", the cumulative impact of self-generating power systems "suggest the potential for a more material impact on electricity sales over time."

-"We are definitely seeing rooftop solar take off start to make really significant contributions to the grid," said Johanna Neumann, interim director for Environment Massachusetts.
-In New England, rooftop solar has essentially become the equivalent of a power plant."
+He said that could lead to more "shifting of costs to non-generating customers."

+There are still barriers to many people wiring up their homes to solar systems, Neumann said, but the cost has been dropping and homeowners are offsetting the costs with tax credits and other government incentives.

-Neumann said one way to spur more rooftop solar systems would be to streamline the permitting process by authorizing local governments to issue automatic permits for solar instillations, which would cut down on the length of time it takes to begin construction.
+One way to spur more rooftop solar systems would be to streamline the permitting process, she said, is authorizing local governments to issue automatic permits, which would cut down on the length of time it takes to install it.

 "Depending on what the permit backlog is for a municipality, it can take days, weeks, months for residential systems to get approved," she said.
 "And ultimately that leads to increased costs."